This policy provides guiding principles for university-related travel.

 The renter of a vehicle involved in an accident is responsible for immediately reporting the accident to the Office of Risk Management.

-Motor pool vehicles may be used for official state business only.
-Use of a state vehicle is not authorized when costs are charged to Agency Funds, except for use by Campus Organizations or for other legitimate state business purposes as approved by authorized campus personnel.
-The department that authorizes a state vehicle's use is financially accountable for damages and all costs resulting from violations of policies relating to state vehicle use.
+Motor pool and university-owned vehicles may be used for official university business only.
+Use of a state motor pool or university-owned vehicle is not authorized when costs are charged to Agency Funds, except for use by university organizations or for other legitimate state business purposes as approved by authorized university personnel.
+The department that authorizes a motor pool or university-owned vehicle's use by an employee or student is financially accountable for damages and all costs resulting from violations of policies relating to use of the motor pool or university-owned vehicle.

-Using a state-owned vehicle for private purposes or allowing another person to do so is prohibited (ORS 283.395) and punishable, upon conviction, by a fine (ORS 283.990).
+Using a motor pool or university-owned vehicle for private or personal purposes or allowing another person to do so is prohibited.

-University policy on Traffic, Parking and Vehicle Safety (former OAR 580-40-0030) provides safety guidelines regarding transportation in a state owned, leased or controlled vehicle.
+The university’s Policy on Vehicles provides safety guidelines regarding transportation in a motor pool or university-owned, leased, or controlled vehicle.

-A state vehicle may be kept overnight at an employee's residence when doing so is approved in advance by authorized campus personnel.
+A motor pool or university-owned vehicle may be kept overnight at an employee's residence when doing so is approved in advance by authorized university personnel.

 - additional baggage (more than 2 bags)